mayuresh714/BBC-News-Classification-using-ML/README.md

 for different vector sizes 50,100,200,300 and noted that MUltilayer perceptron performed well in every case.So we saved the MLP model in .pickle file and used it in endproject (deployment time).

-to check if this model works on new article process is as follows-- pick up some article from google and saved it in /endproject/article.txt go to /endproject/app.py and run it.
+to check if this model works on new article process is as follows --
+---1)  pick up some article from google and save it in /endproject/article.txt
+---2)  go to /endproject/app.py and run it.

 You will get result like this one......
 ![image](https://user-images.githubusercontent.com/56029669/145579621-9015b88e-e0c5-4226-966a-47c1209ecae0.png)